samngonda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-f the path be beautiful, let us not ask where it leads
+If the path be beautiful, let us not ask where it leads